 The established tree canopy is complemented by new trees and shrubs throughout all gardens.
+Facade widths Figure 3.4-a: Example of Desired Character - 5 storey residential flat building (I)

-Facade widths are limited or divided into well-articulated pavilion forms, avoiding the appearance of a continuous wall of development.
+are limited or divided into well-articulated pavilion forms, avoiding the appearance of a continuous wall of development.